 The term "Tin Pan Alley" seems to have had numerous influences, the most direct of which was the colloquial term "tin pan" as a metaphor for a tinny-sounding, inexpensive, or out-of-tune piano.
 While music publishers' offices on both sides of West 28th Street and the bookend of the elevated IRT station at 28th Street and Sixth Avenue might have given the sense of an "alley," the term was perhaps also an allusion to the block's location in the back spaces of theaters and in the Tenderloin, with its reputation for more subversive forms of entertainment.
-37
+The street and such as the sense of the sense

-In its original usage, "Tin Pan Alley" was a term meant to disparage music publishers for their cacophonous and discordant work.38 Nevertheless, Roy McCardell's May 3, 1903 New York World article, "A Visit to Tin Pan Alley, Where the Popular Songs Come

-From," shows that Tin Pan Alley's magnitude and significance to American music was known by that date:
+In its original usage, "Tin Pan Alley" was a term meant to disparage music publishers for their cacophonous and discordant work.
+Nevertheless, Roy McCardell's May 3, 1903 New York World article, "A Visit to Tin Pan Alley, Where the Popular Songs Come From," shows that Tin Pan Alley's magnitude and significance to American music was known by that date: